UWSysLab/diamond/README.md

 1. Run the script build-diamond-android.sh to build the Java bindings and copy the shared libraries into the project folder:

 	$ cd scripts
 	$ ./build-diamond-android.sh $DIAMOND_SRC $DIAMOND_SRC/apps/test-apps/DiamondAndroidTest

 2. In Eclipse, import the DiamondAndroidTest project:

-	a.
-Go to File -> Import
+	* Go to File -> Import
-	b.
-Choose "Existing Projects into Workspace" and click next
+	* Choose "Existing Projects into Workspace" and click next
-	c.
-Select $DIAMOND_SRC/apps/test-apps/DiamondAndroidTest as the root directory, make sure the box next to the project is checked, and click Finish
+	* Select $DIAMOND_SRC/apps/test-apps/DiamondAndroidTest as the root directory, make sure the box next to the project is checked, and click Finish

 3. Clean the project (Project -> Clean) and close and open the project (right-click on the project in the Package Explorer -> Close Project) until it builds successfully.